Installation and Performance in the Exhibition Vertrauen (Trust) at KIT Düsseldorf from (June 24–September 24, 2017)

 The exhibition’s title refers to the idea of disidentification: addressing personal biography through a “friend,” thus creating a space to relate individual work to larger narratives of German and Israeli history.
 For Epstein, this context reframes foraging and raises questions about “Jewish art”: what makes art Jewish, and does such a category exist?

-Image 1 Installation view foraging as part of the exhibition Vertrauen (Trust)
+Image 1 Installation view foraging as part of the exhibition Vertrauen

 Photo by Ivo Faber

-Image 2-3 Video stills Amber as an integrated part of the work foraging
+Image 2-3 Video stills amber as an integrated part of the work foraging

 Screenshots by Liora Epstein / Video editing by Nora Zielinski